 Hospital GI Labs vs Ambulatory Centers in North Carolina

 Neither is better.
 They’re different jobs wearing the same job title, and travelers usually have a strong preference once they’ve done both.
-Tell your recruiter which rhythm suits you, because postings move fast once they open, and knowing your answer in advance means you can say yes without second-guessing the setting.
+Tell your recruiter which rhythm suits you, because the same split runs through the surgical and cardiac rooms we do staff in this state, and knowing your answer in advance means you can say yes without second-guessing the setting.

 FAQs: Travel Endoscopy Tech Jobs in North Carolina